sunfounder/ezblock3/docs/source/quick_guide_3.2/transfer_project.rst

 .. note::
-    On March 1, 2023, all accounts and items stored in your account will be cleared and can not be retrieved.
+    On February 28, 2023, all accounts and items stored in your account will be cleared and can not be retrieved.
 Sorry for the inconvenience caused.

 When you log into your account, you will see a pop-up prompt.